-Cochrane defines Knowledge Translation as the process of ensuring that health evidence from our high quality, trusted Cochrane systematic reviews is used by those who need it to make health decisions.
+Cochrane defines Knowledge Translation as the process of supporting the use of health evidence from our high quality, trusted Cochrane systematic reviews by those who need it to make health decisions.

 Cochrane’s Knowledge Translation is aimed at all contributors working across a wide range of Cochrane’s work; including: